Tips to Remove Sweat Stains from White Clothes

 1. Baking soda, salt, and vinegar

+According to popular literature, both baking soda and salt, along with vinegar, are at the top of the list of natural cleaning ingredients.
 Due to their composition, these natural ingredients penetrate white clothes to remove all the yellow spots formed by sweat.

 - 1 cup of vinegar (250 ml).